-Angelov has won competitions including the Music Teachers National Association’s (MTNA) National Strings Competition, the Friday Morning Music Club (FMMC) Gustave N. Johansen Jr. Strings Competition, and the Washington Performing Arts’ Joseph and Goldie Feder Memorial String Competition.
-She was the winner of the 2017 Amadeus Concerts Emerging Artist Scholarship, and from 2015 to 2019 was the Milka Violin Scholar by the Markow Totevy Foundation at the National Symphony Orchestra (NSO) Youth Fellowship Program at the John F. Kennedy Center.
-She has attended Summit Music Festival and the Pablo Casals Festival in France, and this past summer attended the Heifetz Institute of Music.
+Competitions won include the Music Teachers National Association’s (MTNA) National Strings Competition, the Friday Morning Music Club (FMMC) Gustave N. Johansen Jr. Strings Competition, the Washington Performing Arts (WPA) Feder Memorial String Competition, and Camerata Artists International Competition.
+More recently, she was a semifinalist of the 2019 Stulberg International Strings Competition and of the 2020 Young Concert Artists (YCA) International Auditions.
+She was awarded an Amadeus Concert’s Emerging Artist Scholarship and has been honored by the National Society of Arts and Letters.
+From 2015 to 2019, she was the Milka Violin Scholar by the Markow Totevy Foundation at the National Symphony Orchestra (NSO) Youth Fellowship Program of the John F. Kennedy Center.